napframework/nap/docs/doxygen/markdown/00_install.md

 ## Windows {#setup_build_env_win64}

 NAP $(NAP_VERSION_FULL) supports Windows 10 with Visual Studio 2015.
 Although NAP is known to work on other versions of Windows, v10 is the current supported platform.
+Other versions of Visual Studio are not supported at this moment.

 Follow these steps for a guided installation:
 1. Extract `NAP-$(NAP_VERSION_FULL)-Win64.zip` using Explorer (or your preferred tool)